 New Blog Size (5)

-Leaders who are committed to supporting workplace safety understand the critical role their company culture plays in reinforcing safe working habits for employees.
+At the core, people are the center of every strong safety culture.
+Without people, safety doesn’t happen!
+Leaders who are committed to building a strong safety culture understand the critical role their company culture plays in reinforcing safe working habits for employees.

 According to the authors of the book, PEOPLE: Dare to Build an Intentional Culture, understanding the overall cultural dynamics of your workplace could help identify barriers to advancing new initiatives or perpetuating existing programs – including building and maintaining a strong safety culture.